 - Highly functional Emergency Department design

 - Radiology suite and PAC system located in the ED with real time radiologist reads 24/7

 - Broad mix of patient pathology, adult and pediatric

-- Stroke Telemedicine coordination with specialist on call
+- Stroke Telemedicine coordination

 - Minimal boarding of patients in ED